defistate/defistate-client-go/README.md

 2. **Run the Headless Client**

-    Use this to stream data directly to your application logic or logs (good for background services).
+    Use this to stream data directly to your application logic

     `go run cmd/client/main.go -config=config.yaml`